ZhengdiYu/Arbitrary-Hands-3D-Reconstruction/README.md

 ```

 ## Acknowledgement
 The pytorch implementation of MANO is based on [manopth](https://github.com/hassony2/manopth).
 We use some parts of the great code from [ROMP](https://github.com/Arthur151/ROMP/).
-We thank all the authors for their impressive works!
+For MANO segmentation and rendering, we follow [zc-alexfan](https://github.com/zc-alexfan/render_mano_ih).We thank all the authors for their impressive works!

 ## Contact
 For technical questions, please contact zhengdi.yu@durham.ac.uk or ZhengdiYu@hotmail.com